History of Auburn Tigers football: Early history (1892–1950)

 In September 1925, Dave Morey was hired as the head football coach.
 Morey was the head coach at Auburn for three years (1925–1927), compiling an overall record of 10–10–1 at the school.
 The highlight of Morey's tenure with Auburn was a 2–0 win over Bernie Bierman's Tulane squad in the game that dedicated New Orleans' famous Sugar Bowl.
 In 1927, the Auburn football team lost its starting quarterback, who was expelled after being caught sneaking into the women's dormitory following a night of drunken reverie.
 The team opened the 1927 season with an 0–3 record, including embarrassing losses to Stetson College and Clemson.
 At a pep rally six days after the loss to Clemson, Morey announced his resignation.
-George Bohler was Auburn's head football coach for two seasons from 1928–1929.
+George Bohler was Auburn's head football coach for two seasons from 1928 to 1929.
 He posted a 3–11 record in those two seasons before he was replaced due to the poor record and support.
 Chet A. Wynne was Auburn's head football coach for four seasons (1930–1933), posting a 22–15–2 record before departing to take the head football coach position at Kentucky.
 Wynne's 1932 team posted a 9–0–1 record and won the Southern Conference championship in its final year in the conference before moving to the SEC.
 Jimmy Hitchcock was consensus All-American.
 Jack Meagher came to Auburn from Rice.
 Auburn's first bowl appearance came in 1936 under Coach Meagher after a 7–2–2 season.
 The Tigers traveled to Havana, Cuba to play Villanova in the Bacardi Bowl, which ended in a 7–7 tie.
 Auburn's first bowl win came after the 1937 season against Michigan State in the Orange Bowl.
 Meagher's final record at Auburn in 48–37–10.
 Due to the events surrounding World War II, Auburn did not field a team in 1943, but resumed competition in 1944 under Carl Voyles.
 During Earl Brown's tenure, Auburn met Alabama for the first time since 1907, which ended with an Alabama victory.
 The Tigers quickly responded in 1949, as they stunned the heavily favored Crimson Tide in a 14–13 victory.
 An 0–10 season in 1950 called for a change, and marked the end of a trying era for Auburn football.